ascar-io/pilot-bench/doc/features/statistics-101.rst

 ----------------------------------------

-**Performance measurement** is concerned with how to measure the performance of a running program or system, while \emph{benchmarking}
-is more about issuing a certain workload on the system in order to measure the performance.
+**Performance measurement** is concerned with how to measure the performance of a running program or system, while *benchmarking* is more about issuing a certain workload on the system in order to measure the performance.
 High quality performance measurement and benchmarking are very important for almost everyone who uses an